November 1, 2020

 If you have a medical emergency, call 911.
 Notify emergency services that you have COVID-19 infection.
 Put on a facemask if possible before emergency services arrive.

-Discontinuing home isolation if you have not had symptoms
+Discontinuing home isolation if you did NOT have symptoms:

-- 10 days have passed since the date of your first positive COVID-19
+- At least 10 days* have passed since the positive laboratory test and the person remains asymptomatic

-- If you develop symptoms, you should follow the “Discontinuing home isolation if you have symptoms” above.
+- Note, if you later develop symptoms, you should follow the guidance for symptomatic persons above.

 Return to work:

-- If you do not work in a healthcare setting, please follow guidance from DPH https://dph.georgia.gov/document/document/dph-covid-19-return-work-guidance-after-covid-19-illness-or-exposure-persons-not/download
+- If you do not work in a healthcare setting, please follow guidance from DPH here:

 For ALL people